jpallares/PallaresBlog/_posts/2021-09-14-parse-your-kindle-clippings-into-your-jekyll-blog.md

 ref: kindle-clippings
 ---

-Do you know every time you highlight something in your Kindle it is stored in a file called `MyClippings.txt`?
+Do you know every time you highlight something in your Kindle it's stored in a file called `MyClippings.txt`?
 The file itself it's ugly but it can be parsed to show something more eye-catching.
 [Check the books collection I have.](https://juan.pallares.me/books)

 ## Parse from txt to Markdown